adolfintel/TDF/README.md

 * [Download the latest build of TDF](https://downloads.fdossena.com/geth.php?r=tdf-bin) (or build it yourself)
 * Extract the archive somewhere, optionally renaming the folder from `template-YYYYMMDD` to something more descriptive.
 We'll call this folder a TDF instance, you can have as many instances as you want
     * Inside this folder, you'll see 4 things:
-        * `run.sh`: the script that starts all the TDF magic, we'll use this in a moment
+        * `run.sh`: the script that starts all the TDF magic
-        * `vars.conf`: TDF's main configuration file for this instance, you'll use this to tell TDF where to find the game and to change emulation settings
+        * `vars.conf`: the main configuration file for this instance, you use this to tell TDF where to find the game and to change emulation settings
         * `system`: a folder containing all the TDF files and scripts, leave it alone for now
-        * `confs`: we'll talk about folder this later
+        * `confs`: a folder for additional configuration files, so you can install multiple games in the same instance (we'll talk about it later)
 * Launch `run.sh`, it will automatically initialize everything for you and open a Windows command prompt
-    * Once everything is ready, the TDF instance folder will contain a new folder called zzprefix, this is your "fake Windows", inside it you'll find, among other things, a folder called drive_C, this is the fake C drive, you can enter it to copy game files, mods, etc. at any time
+    * Once everything is ready, the TDF instance folder will contain a new folder called `data`, inside it you'll find a folder called `wineprefix`, this is your "fake Windows".
+Inside `wineprefix`, you'll find among other things a folder called `drive_c`, this is the fake C drive, you can enter it to copy game files, mods, etc. at any time
-    * Depending on the system and the configuration, other folders may also be created, like zzhome and fontcache
+    * Depending on the system and the configuration, other folders may also be created inside `data`, like `home`
-    * If you're not familiar with the Windows command prompt, just type explorer and press enter to have a more familiar file manager interface, but don't close the command prompt until you're finished
+    * If you're not familiar with the Windows command prompt, just type `explorer` and press enter to have a more familiar file manager interface.
+For convenience during installation, TDF will show you a read-only H drive that contains the files on your computer (this can be turned off later)
-* Use the command prompt to install the game like you would on Windows but without launching it
+* Use the command prompt or explorer to install the game like you would on Windows but don't launch it yet
     * During the installation, you won't need to install things like DirectX, the Visual C++ Redistributables, etc. because TDF has already done it during the initialization
     * If you need to copy or modify some files inside the fake C drive, do it through the Linux file manager, it's easier
     * Once you're done, close the command prompt
-* Edit `vars.conf` and place the location of the game's exe file in the game_exe variable
+* Edit `vars.conf` and place the location of the game's exe file in the `game_exe` variable.
+The path must be Windows-style, like `C:\Doom\doom.exe`
-* Launch run.sh again and hopefully the game will start
+* Launch `run.sh` again and hopefully the game will start
     * From now on, you can just launch `run.sh` (or create links to it) to launch this game.
-    * About 85% of games will work out of the box, some will require some tinkering, usually in the form of changing some variables in `vars.conf`, which we'll discuss later
+    * About 90% of games will work out of the box, some will require some tinkering, usually in the form of changing some variables in `vars.conf`, which we'll discuss later
     * Online games that require anticheat software will usually not work (and that's probably for the best)

 Here's a video showing how to install a game from GOG that requires no additional configuration: [Basic usage - Installing a game from GOG](https://downloads.fdossena.com/geth.php?r=tdfvideo1)